Using Your Frozen Eggs: From Cryopreservation to IVF Success

 Can I thaw just a portion of my frozen eggs?

-Can thawed eggs be combined with addiional fresh eggs in the future?
+Can thawed eggs be combined with additional fresh eggs in the future?

 What happens if I don’t use my frozen eggs?